Meet Our Administrative Fellows

 Sparkle Sillim, MHA, Cornell University

-Outside of academics, Sparkle loves to listen to music, watch TV shows (all genres except horror), and getting to know her friends on a much deeper level with games like We’re Not Really Strangers.
+Outside of work, Sparkle enjoys listening to music, watching TV (everything except horror), and connecting deeply with friends through games like We’re Not Really Strangers.

 2023-2024

 Albert Wah graduated from The University of Buffalo in 2017 with a Bachelor of Arts in Health and Human Service.
 Post-graduation he worked as an Emergency Medical Technician (EMT) in Far Rockaway, Queens.
-As an EMT he witnessed firsthand the health inequities faced by disadvantaged populations.
 These experiences highlighted the systemic issues within healthcare and motivated Albert to delve into healthcare administration.
 Albert also interned at Gracie Square Hospital (GSH) in the quality improvement department as part of the Greater New York Hospital Association (GNYHA) Summer Enrichment Program.
 As an intern he assisted in the implementation of a new Falls Assessment and Prevention program and participated in a survey by the Center for Medicare & Medicaid Services (CMS).
 Post-internship he accepted a full-time role as a quality analyst with GSH.

 At the onset of the COVID-19 pandemic, Albert resumed working as an EMT and joined New York City’s Office of Emergency Management COVID-19 Hotel Isolation Program.
 His experiences during the pandemic further motivated Albert to pursue his Master of Public Health at Boston University’s School of Public Health.
 To complete his practicum requirement, Albert interned with DocGo, a mobile health provider.
 There, he credentialed the practice into new states to prepare for a service area expansion.
 Following the internship, he assumed responsibility for overseeing the practice’s medical malpractice insurance renewals across all states and managing physician payroll.